CopernicaMarketingSoftware/Documentation/SMTPeter/rest-send.md

 }
 ````

-SMTPeter does its best to parse the supplied email addresses as good
-as it can.
-But only pure email addresses are supported for the envelope
+Only pure email addresses are supported for the envelope
-address and the recipients.
+address and for the recipients.
 It is not permitted to use display names or
-to put the addresses inside <brackets>.
+to put the addresses inside angle brackets.